Statelessness: Statelessness since 1961

 UNHCR has achieved some success with campaigns to prevent and reduce statelessness among peoples in the Crimean peninsula (Armenians, Crimean Tatars, Germans, and Greeks) who were deported en masse at the close of World War II.
 Another success has been the naturalization of Tajik refugees in Kyrgyzstan, as well as campaigns that have enabled 300,000 Tamils to acquire Sri Lankan citizenship.
 UNHCR also helped the Czech Republic reduce the large number of stateless persons created when it separated from Slovakia.

 At the beginning of 2006, the UNHCR reported that it had records of 2.4 million stateless persons, and estimated that there were 11 million worldwide.
 By the end of 2014, UNHCR had identified close to 3.5 million stateless persons in 77 countries and estimated the total number worldwide to be more than 10 million.

 UNHCR does not report refugee populations in its statelessness statistics to avoid double counting, which would affect the total number of "persons of concern".
 Stateless refugees are counted as refugees, not as stateless.
 For the same reason, Palestinian refugees under the mandate of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) are not reported in the UNHCR statelessness table.
 Instead, they are referred to elsewhere in UNHCR's statistical reporting.

 While the two UN conventions on statelessness constitute the primary international framework for the protection of stateless persons and the reduction of statelessness, there are also regional instruments of great importance.
 The 1997 European Convention on Nationality, for example, has contributed to protecting the rights of stateless persons and provides standards for reducing statelessness in the Council of Europe region.
 That document emphasizes the need of every person to have a nationality, and seeks to clarify the rights and responsibilities of states in ensuring individual access to a nationality.

-Some of the largest populations of stateless persons are found in Algeria, Bangladesh, Bhutan, Cambodia, Côte d'Ivoire, Democratic Republic of the Congo, Dominican Republic, India, Kenya, Malaysia, Mauritania, Myanmar, Nepal, Brunei, Saudi Arabia, Bahrain, the United Arab Emirates, Kuwait, Qatar, Iraq, Syria, Lebanon, and Thailand.
+Some of the largest populations of stateless persons are found in Algeria, Bangladesh, Bhutan, Cambodia, Democratic Republic of the Congo, Dominican Republic, Estonia, India, Ivory Coast, Kenya, Latvia, Malaysia, Mauritania, Myanmar, Nepal, Brunei, Saudi Arabia, Bahrain, the United Arab Emirates, Kuwait, Qatar, Iraq, Syria, Lebanon, and Thailand.

 Notable cases

 Airports

 Some stateless people have received widespread public attention in airports due to their status as ports of entry.

 One famous case is that of Mehran Karimi Nasseri, who lived in Charles de Gaulle Airport in France for approximately 18 years after he was denied entry to the country.
-He appeared to have no nationality, as his Iranian citizenship was taken away from him.
-He had a British mother, but he still did not have British citizenship.
-The 1994 French film Tombés du ciel and the 2004 Tom Hanks American film The Terminal are fictional stories inspired by his experiences.
+His Iranian passport and UN refugee documents had been stolen.
+He may have had a British mother, but he did not have British citizenship.
+The 1994 French film Tombés du ciel and the 2004 American film The Terminal are fictional stories inspired by his experiences.